eternaldensity/Sandcastle-Builder/README.md

 ## 3.291
 - The Autoscroll option was not added to Classic
 - Changed Autoscroll option to say "Autoscroll Log"
+- Price Protection logic was wrong for boosts

 ## 3.29
 - Fix shopping assistant for tools